Peet95/simulations/heat_flow/README.md

   - the thermal insulation along the other two edges is perfect.
 The initial condition is linear in both Cartesian coordinates along the sheet, which also satisfies the boundary condition along the lower edge.

+The program draws the simulation in real-time using the Gnuplot graphical tool.

+Figures \ref{first} and \ref{second} show the outcome of a simulation at different time points.
 # The heat conduction equation
 The observable fact in nature that heat flows from warmer areas to cooler ones can be expressed with the following mathematical equation:
 ```math